 These factors are:

-- Whether you have Medigap insurance (Medicare Supplemental) insurance
+- Medigap insurance (Medicare Supplemental) insurance

-- Whether you’re covered under your employer’s group health insurance
+- Under your employer’s group health insurance

 - The kind of health care services you need and how often you need them

+When you need medical services Medicare doesn’t cover, you’ll pay for them out-of-pocket.
 Medicare premiums, out-of-pocket costs, and their dollar limits will vary from plan to plan and from one insurance provider to the next.